dimicoding/ClayCafe/MARKETING.md

 **What do your users need?**
 <br>
+- Users of the e-commerce Claycafe store may have various needs, including purchasing pottery products, registering for workshops, and seeking information and inspiration through the blog.
+They may be looking for high-quality pottery items, engaging and informative workshops, and valuable content related to pottery.
 **What information and features can you provide to meet those needs?**
 <br>

 **How can you make the information easy to understand?**
 <br>

+- To make the information easy to understand, the e-commerce Claycafe store can use clear and concise language in its descriptions, instructions, and blog posts.
+Visual elements such as big related images can be used to enhance understanding and engagement.
+The website can also have a user-friendly layout, intuitive navigation, and logical organization of content being able to search and filter their result, making it easy for users to find what they are looking for.

 **How can you demonstrate expertise, authoritativeness and trustworthiness in your content?**
 <br>

+-Including high-quality blog-posts and practical tips or tutorials further establishes credibility.
+Engaging with readers by encouraging comments and fostering a sense of community also enhances trustworthiness.

 **Would there be other pages within your own site you could link to from your chosen page?**
 <br>